 - 2.1.1 | The project or CPA is eligible for transition to GS4GG, if the project or CPA; - a. is a GS4GG eligible project type.
-Refer to 5| aboveTYPES OF PROJECT, above; AND - b. has a valid registration status with the other standard at the time of first submission (preliminary review) to Gold Standard; AND - c. has a crediting period start date with the other standard on or after 01 January 2016; OR - d. has a crediting period start date with other standard before 01 January 2016, but can demonstrate, at the time of preliminary review;
+Refer to 5| aboveTYPES OF PROJECT, above; AND - b. has a valid registration status with the other standard at the time of first submission (preliminary review) to Gold Standard; AND - c. has a crediting period start date with the other standard on or after 01 January 2016; OR - d. has a crediting period start date with other standard before 01 January 2016, but can demonstrate, at the time of preliminary review; - i. that project faces a serious risk of discontinuation without carbon revenue, and

-&lt;sup>18 Must not have expired crediting period.
+&lt;sup>17 Must not have expired crediting period.